Skip to main content

 © visitBerlin, Foto: Dagmar Schwelle

-Where: Karlshorst harness racing track, Treskowallee 129, Lichtenberg
+Where: Karlshorst trotting track, Treskowallee 129, Lichtenberg

 Tip 11: Plan a trip to the Spreepark this spring